-What they want: your money and your Social Security number (Medicare number).
+What they want: your money, your Social Security number, and your Medicare number.
 Guard these fiercely.
-NEVER, EVER give money or your Social Security number to someone who initiates contact with you via email, phone, or home visit.
+NEVER, EVER give money, your Social Security number, or your Medicare number to someone who initiates contact with you via email, phone, or home visit.

 “When I hear someone say that only stupid people fall for fraud, I feel like asking for that person’s phone number.
 But here’s the thing: I didn’t want to talk to stupid people, because stupid people don’t have $50,000 lying around to give me.
 You would be amazed at how many doctors, lawyers, engineers and college professors I ripped off.
 The bottom line is, fraud is a crime that can happen to anyone, given the right con man and a victim with the right set of circumstances.”
 From “Confessions of a Con Artist” in AARP The Magazine by Doug Shadel

 - You’re pressured to “act now!”
 You have to make up your mind right away.

 - There is an emotional trigger by playing into fear, greed, hope, or excitement.
 For example, they may threaten that you will be arrested, prosecuted, or sued if you don’t do something immediately.
 Or they may claim you are going to get rich.